-The protocol is split into two parts.
-Part A covers the admission of 'hard to place' pupils and Part B covers the admission of pupils who have had no previous attendance or behaviour problems but whose parent/carers are seeking a change of school.
+5 The protocol is split into two parts.
+Part A covers the admission of unplaced 'hard to place' pupils and Part B covers the admission of pupils who have had no previous attendance or behaviour problems but whose parent/carers are seeking a change of school and they cannot be placed in a setting within a reasonable distance from their home.